-Most states require workers’ comp for grading and excavation businesses that have employees.
+Most states require workers’ comp for excavation and grading businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-This insurance covers bodily injuries and property damage caused by grading and excavation company vehicles.
+This insurance covers bodily injuries and property damage caused by excavation and grading company vehicles.
 Each state has its own requirements for auto liability coverage.

-Contractor's tools and equipment coverage helps pay for a grading and excavation contractor’s equipment and tools if they are damaged, lost, or stolen.
+Contractor's tools and equipment coverage helps pay for an excavation and grading contractor’s equipment and tools if they are damaged, lost, or stolen.
 It's a type of inland marine insurance.

-Professional liability insurance covers legal costs when a grading and excavation company is sued for a mistake or oversight.
+Professional liability insurance covers legal costs when an excavation and grading company is sued for a mistake or oversight.
 It's also called errors and omissions insurance (E&O).

-It's easy to get grading and excavation business insurance if you have your company information on hand.
+It's easy to get excavation and grading business insurance if you have your company information on hand.
 Our application will ask for basic facts about your company, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

-Insureon's licensed agents work with top-rated U.S. insurers to find coverage that fits your grading and excavation business, whether you're a contractor, subcontractor, or employer.
+Insureon's licensed agents work with top-rated U.S. insurers to find the most affordable coverage that fits your excavation and grading business, whether you're a contractor, subcontractor, or employer.